Discover the RCP's 500-year-old collection of artifacts and artwork at our Regent's Park HQ.

 Visit the museum

-Our museum will be reopening from 31 January 2022.
-We look forward to welcoming you back to explore more than 500 years of medical history in our iconic building in the heart of London.
+Our museum reopened to visitors on 31 January 2022.
+We look forward to welcoming you to explore more than 500 years of medical history in our iconic building in the heart of London.
 To make your visit as safe and enjoyable as possible, we’ve made a few changes (see below) and you will need to pre-book a ticket to visit the museum.

 Located in the RCP's Grade I-listed 'modernist masterpiece', our museum collections have been gathered over five centuries since our foundation by Royal Charter of Henry VIII in 1518.
 When visiting look out for our: